 Photovoltaic is the conversion of energy from the sun (light) into electricity.
-The Photovoltaic module called as Solar panels or PV modules.
+The Photovoltaic module called as Solar panel. or PV module.

-In the photovoltaic cell, when light energy strikes on the module, photons from sunlight knock on the semiconductor material.
+In solar (PV) cell, when light energy strikes on the module, photons from sunlight knock on the semiconductor material.

 If electrical conductors are attached to the positive and negative sides, forming an electrical circuit, the electrons can be captured in the form of an electric current.

 PV modules installation is in ground-mounted, rooftop-mounted or wall-mounted.
 The mount may be fixed or rotating type to follow the sun across the sky.